Yu-Qiao-Hong/Yu-Qiao-Hong.github.io_first_version/_posts/2016-11-17-Scrum_Introduction.md

 ----------

-Scrum four metting:
+# Scrum four metting #

-1. Sprint Planning Meeting
+## 1. Sprint Planning Meeting ##

+- WHAT-Meeting the Scrum Team commits to the User Stories from the Scrum Product Backlog

+- HOW-Meeting to break the committed User Stories into smaller and concrete tasks.

-2. Daily Scrum Meeting
+## 2. Daily Scrum Meeting ##

+- Update the status of the items

+- Update the status of the items

-3. Sprint Review Meeting
+## 3. Sprint Review Meeting ##

+- Product Owner to check if all of the committed items are complete and implemented correctly.

-4. Sprint Retrospective Meeting
+## 4. Sprint Retrospective Meeting ##

+- check and improve the project execution processes(good/should continue/should be improved)

 ----------